Recruit a New Apprentice

 Step by step guide

-Once you have a draft job description, contact the Apprenticeships Team who will help to identify a suitable apprenticeship course and training provider.
-The team will put you in direct contact with the provider(s) to discuss the course and your role in more detail.
-As part of this discussion, you should consider how the provider can support your shortlisting and interview process.
+Once you have a draft job description, contact the Apprenticeships Team who will help to identify a suitable training provider.
+The team will put you in direct contact with the provider(s) to discuss the programme and your role in more detail.

 If you decide to go ahead with recruiting an apprentice, please inform your local HR Team who will obtain the correct local approvals and raise a Staff Request in the University's HR system.

-Once the Staff Request has been approved, in conjunction with your local HR Team please share the final job description with the Apprenticeship Team and the training provider for review.
+Once the Staff Request has been approved, please share the final job description with the Apprenticeship Team and the training provider for review.

 Once your apprentice has started in their post, they will be invited to an induction with the Apprenticeships Team.
 The training provider will correspond with the apprentice's line manager to make sure the apprentice is set up on their course and has completed any relevant documents.